Sniper Market Timing – FAQ

 How do I get notified about signal changes of your trading models?

-For our newsletter, our investment models are run weekly (every weekend), and if a new trading signal is generated, we send out an email to all active subscribers of our email newsletter.
+For our newsletter, our investment models are run weekly (every weekend).
+If a new trading signal is generated, we send out an email to our email newsletter’s active subscribers.